make-all/tuya-local/DEVICES.md

 - Universal remote control with temperature and humidity sensors
 - S11+ IR/RF remote controller
 - Universal remote controller (must match by product id - report yours if not listed and it uses dps 201 and 202 only)
+- Woox R7246 remote control with temperature and humidity sensors

 ### Valves